 The immigration inquiry expands into an exploration of the regions of the United States, and why and how people immigrated to this country or moved within it.
 History, geography, economics, and politics are integrated into this study.
-Students take a close look at international immigration, with a unit on Ellis Island and Angel Island immigration.
-They develop historical perspectives of immigrants from the early 1900s through Ellis Island, experiencing a simulation known as the storyline approach to the study of human migration.

 Throughout the year, 4th graders reflect on social justice issues, with an emphasis on multiple perspectives and lifting up underrepresented voices.
 Students are asked to reflect on and describe their own identity while learning to honor and recognize the diverse identities within their classroom.
 They explore current events in the news cycle, and bring their own questions and concerns to their classroom community for further research and discussion.

 Through the lens of American history, 5th graders engage throughout the year in the study of peace, conflict, and change.
 They take class trips that help them to develop a sense of place, while considering the environment, challenges, and opportunities for Northwest Native people.

 As the year progresses, students broaden their lens to study Native American history and culture throughout the United States.
 Fifth graders create artifacts that represent a tribe of their choosing, and curate living history museums to demonstrate and share their new understandings and questions with Beginning/Lower School classmates and families.